BeatriceDande/BeatriceDande/README.md

 #### I am a Software Developement graduate student at the University Of Utah
 #### I graduate 12/2023

-## I have takent the following courses:
+## I have taken the following courses:

 ### Introduction to Software Development in c++
 ### Computer Programming in Java